 If you haven’t go through your emails yet, I would recommend you to delete any email that you know you’re never going to need again and unsubscribe from all the memberships that you think unnecessary.
 There are various websites that help you to detect your subscriptions and unsubscribe from all of them at once.

-If you have already went through your emails and trying out the inbox zero method, I would recommend you to go through your emails once a week and delete any item that is not needed anymore.
+If you have already gone through your emails and tried out the inbox zero method, I would recommend you to go through your emails once a week and delete any item that is not needed anymore.
 This will help you to keep your categories clean as well.